jere24/advanced-programming/README.md

 ## Data
 > All data handling can be found in the file [data.ipynb](https://github.com/jere24/advanced-programming/blob/master/data_cleaning.ipynb)

 The data consists of red and white wine.
 Every wine has eleven different physicochemical properties and a quality measure (based on expert reviews).
+We directly download the data and then check whether there are strong correlations between the covariates.
+Then, we check for NA values and split the data into a training and testing dataset.
+We save the data here.

 ## Random forest
 > Everything related to the random forest can be found in the file [RandomForest function.ipynb](https://github.com/jere24/advanced-programming/blob/master/RandomForest%20function.ipynb)